-- A letter from the proper governmental agency verifying that the taxpayer does not receive a residency-based tax benefit on the property if the taxpayer owns property in any other Florida County, State or US Territory.
+- A letter from the proper governmental agency verifies that the taxpayer does not receive a residency-based tax benefit on the property if it owns property in any other Florida County, State, or US Territory.

 - A copy of the recorded deed or tax bill of the applicant for property identification purposes.

 - Registration(s) or title(s) for manufactured home if the homestead is a manufactured home.

 - Florida driver’s license or a Florida identification card (if you do not drive).

 - Florida vehicle registration for owned vehicles or registered to your business.

 - If you registered to vote, a Brevard County voter registration card.